italia/design-react-kit/README.EN.md

 Components are showcased with [Storybook](https://storybook.js.org/).

-Public version of Storybook is available [here](https://italia.github.io/design-react-kit) for the latest stable release, while [here](https://design-react-kit.vercel.app/) for the current development version built from `master` branch.
+Public version of Storybook is available [here](https://italia.github.io/design-react-kit) for the latest stable release, while [here](https://design-react-kit.vercel.app/) for the current development version built from `main` branch.

 ## Table of contents